 The Master of Science in Chemistry program provides an exciting and dynamic environment where students can thrive doing cutting-edge research.
-Our program emphasizes the professional development of graduate students through close mentoring by a faculty advisor.
+Our program emphasizes the professional development of graduate students through close one-on-one mentoring by a faculty advisor.
 Graduate students complete a thesis or opt for professional experience through an industrial internship.
-It is an ideal program for advanced training that will lead to industrial employment, community college instruction, or further study in a doctoral program or other advanced degree.
+It is an ideal program for advanced training that will lead to industrial employment, community college instruction, or further study in a doctoral program.